Christian Cannabich: Cannabich and Mozart

 Cannabich and Mozart met several times over a period of twenty years.
-The second time was in the winter and spring of 1777-78, when Mozart was on his ill-fated journey, first to Mannheim and thence to Paris.
-Accompanied by his mother (his father, Leopold Mozart, had to stay behind to earn the money for this costly venture), Mozart had left Salzburg looking for wealth and fame — and above all a position with one of the many German princes.
-That mother and son interrupted their journey in Mannheim for a longer stay was not surprising.
+The second time was in the early months of 1777-78, when Mozart was on his ill-fated journey, first to Mannheim and thence to Paris.
+Accompanied by his mother (his father, Leopold Mozart, had to stay behind to earn the money for this trip), Mozart had left Salzburg looking for wealth and fame — and above all a position with one of the many German princes.
+It was no surprise that Mozart and his mother extended their stay in Mannheim.
 In the late 18th century, Mannheim had the best and most famous orchestra in all of Europe.
-Excellent musicians and gifted composers (many of them from Bohemia) with a strict and relentless drilling method, not to mention a sumptuous budget from the elector of the Electorate of the Palatinate, had turned what formerly had been just one of many princely orchestras into a mighty and smoothly-running ensemble.
+Excellent musicians and composers (many of them from Bohemia) with a strict and relentless drilling method, alongside a huge budget from the elector of the Electorate of the Palatinate, had turned what had been just one of many princely orchestras into a mighty and smoothly running ensemble.
 Ladies reportedly fainted when the Mannheimers unleashed their roaring crescendo — just one of many orchestral devices that was invented there.

 Mozart himself praised the orchestra on numerous occasions.
 In a letter to his father, he wrote:

 "I must now tell you about the music here.
 On Saturday, All-Saints' day, I attended high mass.
 The orchestra is very good and numerous.
 On each side 10 or 11 violins, 4 violas, 2 oboes, 2 flutes, and 2 clarinets, 2 horns, 4 cellos, 4 bassoons, and 4 double basses, besides trumpets and kettledrums.
 This should make for beautiful music - ..."